-The final CFS review will assess performance of responsibilities in the position description, including student mentoring if not precluded by the position description.
-To receive CFS, faculty members must clearly demonstrate that they meet the department, college, and university standards in the areas of responsibility set forth in their position description.
-Faculty members who are not granted CFS or who do not submit a portfolio will not receive another contract after the current contract year ends.
+The final CFS review will assess the faculty member's performance in teaching, scholarship, and citizenship, including student mentoring within one or more of these areas.
+To receive CFS, faculty members must clearly demonstrate that they meet the department, college, and university standards set forth in the relevant rank and status documents.
+Faculty members who are not granted CFS or who do not submit a portfolio will be notified that they will not receive another contract after the current contract year ends.
 The university, at its sole discretion, may grant such an individual a one-year temporary position while the person seeks employment elsewhere.

 The final review will take place during fall semester of the sixth year (or seventh year, in colleges that have adopted a seven-year review period, see Rank and Status Policy section 5.3), unless a different timeline is established in the hiring offer letter (see Faculty Hiring Policy, section 3.16) or the CFS clock is extended for approved personal or parental leaves or other extenuating circumstances (see Rank and Status Policy, section 5.4).
-Rank advancement from assistant teaching, research, or clinical professor or assistant librarian to associate teaching, research, or clinical professor or associate librarian normally takes place at the same time unless an alternative timeline was agreed upon at hiring.
+Rank advancement from assistant professor to associate professor normally takes place at the same time unless an alternative timeline was agreed upon at hiring.